Portland International Airport: Terminal expansion (2020s)

 In the latter half of 2016, the Port of Portland and several airlines at PDX approved a project intended to balance the use of the terminal and concourses at Portland International Airport.
 The subsequent project extended Concourse E by 750 ft and added 6 new gates to the facility.
 After the project, Southwest Airlines relocated its operations from Concourse C to the newly expanded Concourse E, alongside United Airlines.
 With the relocation of Southwest Airlines to Concourse E, Alaska Airlines, American Airlines and JetBlue Airways became the primary users of Concourses B and C. Construction on this project began in the spring of 2017 and opened to passengers on July 15, 2020.

 Concourse A was demolished in November 2019 due to the age and space of the structure and was replaced by an expanded Concourse B. The extension featured 4 jet bridges, 6 ground loading zones, and improved concession stands.
 All Horizon operations that operated out of Concourse A was temporarily moved to Concourse C until the expanded Concourse B was completed.
 The new concourse opened on December 8, 2021.

-In March 2020, the main terminal began a 5-year expansion process to generate more open space in the pre-security area and an expansion of 150 feet toward the west.
-The Concourse Connector was closed in January 2021 and the Clocktower Plaza closed 3 months later to make room for the expansion.
-During construction, the remains of the concourse connector will be reused for passengers to bypass the construction zone to get to concourses C and D. Construction of the new main terminal is expected to be complete by 2025.
+In March 2020, the main terminal began a five-year expansion process to generate more open space in the pre-security area and an expansion of 150 feet toward the west.
+The concourse connector was closed in January 2021 and the Clocktower Plaza closed three months later to make room for the expansion.
+During construction, the remains of the concourse connector was reused for passengers to bypass the construction zone to get to concourses C and D. Construction of phase one of the new main terminal was expected to be complete by May 2024.
+One month before its scheduled opening, however, the opening date for the new terminal was delayed by three months due to construction incidents on site.
+Phase one of the new terminal opened to the public on August 14, 2024.
+In 2025, Condé Nast Traveler named Portland International Airport one of "The World’s Most Beautiful Airports for 2025."As of September 2024, total construction is expected to wrap up in early 2026.